markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 and yield the same result.
 This protocol also guides users through other best practices in computational research such as source control, documentation and data archiving.
-This protocol is designed for linux users who want to modify and remix the provided templates to undertake their own enrichment analysis.
+This protocol is designed for Linux users who want to modify and remix the provided templates to undertake their own enrichment analysis.
 It requires a moderate level of shell scripting, some knowledge about docker containers, and moderate R scripting.